freifunk-gluon/gluon/docs/user/site.rst

     defaults to ``16:41:95:40:f7:dc``; this value usually doesn't need to be changed, but it can be adjusted to match existing deployments that use a different value.

+    When the nodes' next-node address is used as a DNS resolver by clients (by passing it via DHCP or router advertisements), it may be useful to allow resolving a next-node hostname without referring to an upstream DNS server (e.g. to allow reaching the node using such a hostname via HTTP or SSH in isolated mesh segments).
+This is possible by providing one or more names in the ``name`` field.

 mesh \: optional
     Options specific to routing protocols.